dequelabs/axe-devtools-implementation-agent-public/README.md

 **Note:** This is the public facing repository with release binaries only.

-The implementation agent is an MCP server that can install on a developers workstation that will help with the implementation of Deque's Axe DevTools for Web products into their projects using the IDE's AI chat agent.
+The implementation agent is an MCP server that can be installed on a developers workstation and will help with the implementation of Deque's Axe DevTools for Web products using the IDE's AI chat agent.

 As of version 0.2.0 the agent supports the implementation of: